lumicks/pylake/docs/theory/diffusion/intro.rst

 Note that for the MSD curve, the 'lag time' (aka 'time interval') is given on the x-axis, rather than 'time'.
 To compute the MSD for a certain lag time, you scan over a track, one data point at a time and compute the displacement squared from that time until that time + the lag time.
-So each point on the MSD curve, is an average of displacements squared for a specific lag time, see :doc:`this section</theory/diffusion/fitting>` for the equation for the MSD.
+So each point on the MSD curve, is an average of displacements squared for a specific lag time, see :ref:`this section <MSD Eqn>` for the equation for the MSD.

 The largest possible lag time is the duration of a track and the shortest possible lag is the time resolution,